wingovers/rescue-code-completion/index.md

-## Menubar utility that clears corrupt Xcode project indexes
+## When Xcode autocomplete abandons you

+:heavy_multiplication_x:    **Quit Xcode.**

-When Xcode autocomplete abandons you, quit Xcode.
-Tap your project's name in the Autocomplete Rescue menubar popover.
-The corrupted indexes will be removed and Xcode will restart.
+:computer_mouse:     **Click your project's name** in the Autocomplete Rescue menubar popover.

+:white_check_mark:    **Corrupted indexes will be removed.** Xcode will restart.

-You can hot swap between Xcode versions (e.g., release and beta) and monitor multiple derived data directories.
+:thumbsup:    You can hot swap Xcode versions (e.g., release and beta) and monitor multiple derived data directories.

 ### Support or Feedback